searKing/golang/README.md

 # GoLibs

 * [generator](https://godoc.org/github.com/searKing/golang/go/go/generator) - Generator behaves like Generator in python or ES6, with yield and next statements.
+* [ternary_search_tree](https://godoc.org/github.com/searKing/golang/go/container/trie_tree/ternary_search_tree) - A type of trie (sometimes called a prefix tree) where nodes are arranged in a manner similar to a binary search tree, but with up to three children rather than the binary tree's limit of two.

 # GoGenerateTools
 [`go generate`](https://blog.golang.org/generate) is only useful if you have tools to use it with!
 Here is an incomplete list of useful tools that generate code.